Sunny Bunnies: Broadcasting

 Sunny Bunnies is a Belarusian show about five colorful bunnies produced by Digital Light Studio.
-The show consists of nine seasons with 26 episodes each, with the ninth season currently airing on YouTube.
+The show consists of ten seasons with 26 episodes each, with the ninth season currently airing on YouTube.
 The official English-language YouTube channel first launched in April 2016 with management support from the kidsnet WildBrain.
 The show is broadcast to over 160 countries, streaming on Yippee TV, Netflix, Netflix Kids, and Peacock Premium Plus.
 In the UK, the show airs daily on Milkshake!, Channel 5, Sky Kids, and on demand via Amazon Prime and other platforms.
 Following the acquisition of rights by Media I.M., it sold the second season of the series to Disney in 2017, allowing the show to be streamed on Disney Junior in several European countries.

 Acquisition of rights by Media I.M.

 After premiering on Disney Channel in Russia in December 2015, the show caught the attention of UK-based distributor Media I.M., which promptly acquired exclusive worldwide rights to TV, digital and VOD.

 Since then, Media I.M. has appointed the California-based merchandise company Evolution to license and handle all promotional rights.
 As of 2017, Media I.M. is looking for licensing agents in Europe and Asia-Pacific.

 In November 2017, Media I.M. signed a three-year distribution deal with Discovery Kids India for Sunny Bunnies.
 The agreement covers pay-TV, simulcast and catch-up rights for the first two seasons of Sunny Bunnies.